Answers and The Art Room Policies

 Please keep to the lesson time schedule and pick-up on time.
 Should an emergency arise, please text or call 847-322-1400.
-Arrive no more than 5 minutes before class to drop-off if you need to register or pay and please pick-up at the end-lesson dismissal time.
+Please arrive on time and please pick-up at the end-lesson dismissal time.
+The Art Room studio is disinfected between lessons so we appreciate your timeliness.
 Early drop-off or late pick-up will result in being charged for an additional 15 minutes.

 Where is The Art Room located?